 A lifetime mortgage allows you to borrow a one off tax free lump sum or a regular income based on the value of your home but with the added benefit of retaining 100% ownership.
 On this, you will pay a fixed or capped interest rate but do not make any repayments.
 This means that the interests will rise rapidly as the amount owed increases.
 The amount you borrowed plus any interests accrued will be repaid from the sale of your property or when you have passed away.

 A home reversion plan is when you sell part or the property as a whole in exchange for a tax-free lump sum but at below market rate.
 You then live, rent free, in the property until you either pass away or move out.
 The amount you owe, which will be more than you borrowed, is then paid back on sale of the property.

-Our experienced equity release solicitors can provide the due diligence of an equity release by going through the terms and conditions of the equity release to provide a reassuring service to alleviate any financial concerns you may have when considering an equity release, and to ensure that an equity release is the right scheme for you.
+Our experienced solicitors can provide the due diligence of an equity release by going through the terms and conditions of the equity release to provide a reassuring service to alleviate any financial concerns you may have when considering an equity release, and to ensure it is the right scheme for you.

 Price & Service Transparency

 Monarch Solicitors provide highly competitive fees.
 For matters of transparency, a full personalised costs breakdown will be provided to you in our Terms of Engagement letter so that you are wary of the total potential costs associated to an equity release claim.